Whist: Play

-The play at Whist is the simplest form of triumph and has been used by many other games.
+The play at Whist is the simplest form of Triumph and has been used by many other games.
 Eldest hand, the player on dealer's left, leads to the first trick.
 Dealer picks up the trump card when it is their turn to play.
-Players must follow suit if they can, and if they can't follow suit may discard or play a trump.
+Players must follow suit if they can.
+If they cannot follow suit, players may either discard (play a losing card) or Ruff (play a trump card).
 The trick is won by the highest card of the suit led, unless trumps are played to the trick, when the highest trump wins.

 Before the next trick starts, a player may ask to review the cards from the last trick.
 The winner of the trick leads to the next trick.

 Scoring

 19th-century whist scoring counter, depicting the departure of Cumberland Jack from Britain.

-A point is scored for each odd trick (trick in excess of six) won by a pair.
+The first six tricks won by a pair do not score any points.
+A point is scored for each “odd trick” (trick in excess of six) won by a pair.

+Long Whist was originally played with a game of 9 or 10 odd tricks, and usually played with honours.

+In American Short Whist, a game was seven odd tricks.

-Short Whist in Britain was played with a game five odd tricks and the first pair to win two games won the rubber.
+Short Whist in Britain was played with a game of five odd tricks, and the first pair to win two games won the rubber.
 Honours were optional with a pair holding three of the top four honours getting one trick bonus, and all four top honours a two trick bonus.

-In America the game was seven odd tricks.
-Long Whist was also played where the game was 9 or 10 odd tricks, usually played with honours.

 Modern Short Whist is commonly played with three honours worth two points and all four honours worth four points.

 A pair with four points is unable to win game by honours and needs to make an odd trick.

 When playing for stakes a game is one point.
-Game where opponents score 1 or 2 tricks is a double game and game where opponents don't score any tricks is a triple game.
+A game where opponents score only 1 or 2 tricks is a double game, and game where opponents don't score any tricks is a triple game.
 There is a two-point bonus for winning the rubber.

 Whist can be scored with a pen and paper, or with whist markers.